rutherford-nj/www.rutherfordboronj.com/covid-information.md

 **Please be advised of the following items of note:**

-- Borough operations will continue as normal.
-If a visit to Borough Hall is necessary, please contact the appropriate department and make an appointment.
+- If a visit to Borough Hall is necessary, please contact the appropriate department and make an appointment prior to arrival.

 - Garbage and recycling will be collected and alternate side parking will continue on a normal schedule at this time.